West Bromwich Albion 1-1 Liverpool

 Substitution

-Attempt saved.
-Youssuf Mulumbu (West Bromwich Albion) right footed shot from outside the box is saved in the centre of the goal.
-Assisted by Zoltán Gera.
+Attempt blocked.
+Salomón Rondón (West Bromwich Albion) left footed shot from the centre of the box is blocked.

 Substitution